-The Board, chaired by Kate Bolsover, consists of six nonexecutive Directors as at the date of this Annual Report.
+The Board, chaired by Clare Brady, consists of six non-executive Directors as at the date of this Annual Report.
 The Directors believe that, between them, they have good knowledge and wide experience of business in Asia and of investment companies and that the Board has an appropriate balance of skills, experience, independence and knowledge of the Company and length of service to discharge its duties and provide effective strategic leadership and proper governance of the Company.
-The Board's succession plan is in the Chairman's Statement on pages 3 and 4.
+The Board's succession plan is in the Chairman's Statement on page 4.

-Clare Brady is the Senior Independent Director and fulfils the role as a sounding board for the Chairman, intermediary for the other Directors as necessary and acts as a channel of communication for shareholders in the event that contact through the Chairman is inappropriate.
-She will be succeeded by Matthew Sutherland when she changes roles from Senior Independent Director to Chairman on 29 November 2023.
+Matthew Sutherland is the Senior Independent Director and fulfils the role as a sounding board for the Chairman, intermediary for the other Directors as necessary and acts as a channel of communication for shareholders in the event that contact through the Chairman is inappropriate.

-Biographical details of all the Directors are on page 36.
+Biographical details of all the Directors are on page 33.